This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 What’s the lowdown?

-The debate surrounding contraception and weight gain is as old as the pill itself, but many women rely on anecdotal evidence from friends and online forums to determine the effects they might experience.
+The debate surrounding contraception and weight gain is as old as the pill itself, but many of us rely on anecdotal evidence from friends and online forums to determine the side effects we might experience.
 It’s a complex issue, and one that has been researched extensively, so let’s see what the science says.

 Does the combined pill make you gain weight?

 Combined methods of contraception, such as the combined pill, patch and ring, are those which deliver both oestrogen and progestogen to the body in order to stop the release of an egg each month and therefore prevent pregnancy.
-After much debate and many studies, there is no proof that combined contraception causes weight gain, but here we look at reasons why your weight might change whilst using this method.
+Studies have hypothesised that oestrogen may promote fat storage.¹ However, after much debate and many studies, there is no proof that combined birth control causes weight gain.
+In fact a review of available research in 2014 found no causal link between combined hormonal contraception and weight gain.² ³ ⁴ So why might you notice your weight change whilst using this method?

-Some women find that their hormonal contraception increases their appetite, causing them to eat more and experience weight gain.
+Some women find that hormonal birth control increases their appetite, causing them to eat more and experience weight gain.
 There’s a pretty big gap in the research about this, which is frustrating, so we can’t give you any definitive answers about whether there’s a proven link.
-This has been reported as something The Lowdown’s users have experienced, though, with some saying that this reduced when they stopped taking their contraception.
+This has been reported as something The Lowdown’s users have experienced, though, with some saying that appetite reduced when they stopped taking contraception.
 It’s important to note that some users also said they felt a decrease in appetite, so this is definitely something that needs further research.

-Combined contraception is also the only form of contraception that is actually restricted depending on weight.
-The Faculty of Reproductive and Sexual Healthcare (the FSRH are the clever people who make the rules about contraception in the UK) state that if a woman’s BMI is over 35, the risks of using combined contraception outweigh the benefits, so that’s something to bear in mind.
+Combined contraception is also the only form of contraceptive that is technically restricted depending on body mass index (BMI).
+BMI is a person’s weight in kilograms (or pounds) divided by the square of their height in meters (or feet).
+The Faculty of Reproductive and Sexual Healthcare in the UK state that if a woman’s BMI is over 35, the risks of using combined contraception outweigh the benefits.⁴ This is because the risk of a blood clot in the legs or the lungs rises as BMI increases and combined contraception increases this risk further.⁴

 What are you saying?